banerjs/blog/notes.md

 - GIF Creation - [Spiffygif](http://spiffygif.com/)
 - React Starter [Docs](https://github.com/webpack/react-starter/blob/master/NOTES/HowStuffWorks.md)
 - Gulp Starters - [Gist](https://gist.github.com/mlouro/8886076), [Boilerplate](https://github.com/christianalfoni/react-app-boilerplate/blob/master/gulpfile.js)
-- Tried using [gulp-reacss](https://github.com/yodairish/gulp-reacss).
-Failed.
-I believe the API is not fully fleshed out yet.
-However, it does give me the means of trying to use the [css](https://github.com/reworkcss/css) library should I desire to do so.
 - Setting up PG - [node-postgres](https://github.com/brianc/node-postgres) and [pg-promise](https://github.com/vitaly-t/pg-promise) alongwith [pg-monitor](https://github.com/vitaly-t/pg-monitor).
 The reason I'm not using firebase/mongo are because of pricing, lookup latencies and storage restrictions when deploying on Heroku.
 On Openshift, this would not be a problem, but the setup there takes longer.
 - For posterity's sake, here were a few data sources that I was considering a while back:
   - [Firebase](https://www.firebase.com/) - Excellent API and libraries